AdobeDocs/workfront.en/help/classic/wf-api/tips-tricks-and-troubleshooting/query-sort-api.md

 content-type: api;tips-tricks-troubleshooting
 navigation-topic: tips-tricks-and-troubleshooting-workfront-api
 title: Sorting query results in the API
-description: You can sort your results by any field if you append the following to your API call:
+description: You can sort your results by any field if you append the following to your API call - EDIT ME.
 ---

 # Sorting query results in the API